kevinzhuang01/srp_2025/_profiles/vianneydiaz-barraza.md

 pronouns: she/her
 biography: Born in Chicago, Illinois, in the same year that space exploration advanced with rovers like Opportunity on Mars, I grew up for 17 years in Durango, Mexico.
-  Later, my family and I moved to JuÃ¡rez City, Chihuahua, looking for better opportunities.
+  Later, my family and I moved to Juárez City, Chihuahua, looking for better opportunities.
   I completed my high school studies at CBTIS 128, graduating with honors and earning a technical degree in Programming.
 During high school, I developed projects that strengthened my problem-solving and coding skills, sparking my interest in combining